Metalnem/mijailovic.net/_drafts/future-plc.md

 ```

 This file is shipped with the application, along with other application resources, so there was
-not way to see how these values were generated.
+no way to see how these values were generated.
 It was time to move on.

 ## Testing